akseniia-k/text2sql-assistant/README.md

 ## 📖 Overview

-**Text-to-SQL Assistant** enables users to ask questions in natural language and automatically converts them into safe, validated **SQLite SQL** queries with real-time results.
+**Text-to-SQL Assistant** lets you ask questions in plain English and turns them into safe, validated **SQLite SQL** queries.

-This system democratizes access to data by allowing anyone — technical or not — to query a database without writing SQL.
+It’s designed so anyone with or without SQL experience can explore a database confidently.

-It provides **full transparency**, showing:
+You always see exactly what the model does, including:
 - Generated SQL
 - Executed SQL
 - Database schema
 - Full LLM prompt
 - Query results
-- Configurable settings sidebar
+- Adjustable settings

-This project is a **portfolio-grade, end-to-end LLM engineering system** covering data engineering, prompt engineering, safety, evaluation, and UI development.
+This is a complete, end-to-end project covering schema processing, prompt engineering, safety checks, evaluation, and UI development.

 ---